brookestevens/tam-cuboulder/README.md

 </code></pre>

 <h3> static.json and gatsby-config.js * IMPORTANT * </h3>
 <p> These files allow Gatsby to connect to the Drupal backend site and is needed by Heroku.
-The static.json file is for Heroku to proerly build the site and proxy an needed urls.
-In the gatsby-config.js file, configurations for development proxying and plugins are put here.
+The static.json file is for Heroku to properly build the site and proxy requests.
 </p>
 <h3> Adding Pages </h3>
 <p>